AntumDeluge/myabcs/README.txt

                     be used if linker errors are encountered.
     REL_SUFFIX      Appends text to filename of release archive when "make pack" is called.
+    BUILD_LIBS      Only build specified built-in libs with build-libs target.
+    USE_BUILTIN     Set to non-zero to link to built-in libs.
+Only works if libraries previously built with build-libs target called.
+    WXCONFIG        Use a custom wx-config
+    SDLCONFIG       Use a custom sdl2-config

  -------------------------------------